 Make sure you save all of the files you modified after making these adjustments.

-If you are upgrading a cluster database, then set the
+If you are upgrading a cluster database, then set the CLUSTER_DATABASE initialization parameter to

 false.
 After the upgrade, you must set this initialization parameter back to

 Oracle Database Administrator's Guide for information about managing initialization parameters

 Oracle Real Application Clusters Administration and Deployment Guide for information about initialization parameter files in Oracle RAC environments

 Oracle Database Reference for information about

 Oracle Real Application Clusters Administration and Deployment Guide for information about initialization parameter files in Oracle RAC